Mike Ferguson (politician): Congressional career

+Retirement

 Ferguson announced on November 19, 2007, that he would not run for re-election in 2008, stating that he wanted to spend more time with his family.
 He was succeeded by fellow Republican Leonard Lance, a state senator.
 Ferguson and his wife Maureen have five children.

+Awards

 Ferguson was the recipient of the 2005 Outstanding Legislator of the Year award from the New Jersey Veterans of Foreign Wars, the 2006 Legislator of the Year Award from the National Visiting Nurses Association, and the 2007 Congressional Award from the Leukemia & Lymphoma Society.

+Voting record

 Overall, Ferguson's voting record was moderate by national Republican standards, as is typical of Republicans from New Jersey.
 He was known as a social conservative and staunch advocate for anti-abortion causes, obtaining a 100% rating by the National Right to Life Committee.

 Post-congressional career

 Upon his retirement from Congress effective January 3, 2009, Ferguson became chairman and CEO of Ferguson Strategies LLC, a government affairs and strategic business consulting firm based in Washington, D.C.
 The firm provided services to Fortune 100 companies as well as start-ups, with an emphasis on health care and life sciences as well as financial services and energy.

 Ferguson co-chaired New Jersey Governor Chris Christie's victorious 2009 campaign, and after the election served as Chairman of the Treasury Subcommittee for Christie's transition team.
 Christie later nominated Ferguson to be a board member of the New Jersey Sports and Exposition Authority; Ferguson's nomination was approved March 10, 2011, by the Democratic-controlled New Jersey Senate Judiciary Committee and March 21, 2011, by the full Senate.

 Ferguson is also a senior fellow at the non-profit Center for Medicine in the Public Interest.

 In 2016, Ferguson joined the law firm BakerHostetler as a senior advisor and leader of the firm's Federal Policy team.

 In 2022, Ferguson joined AT&T as executive vice president of federal legislative relations, where he is responsible for managing the team that represents AT&T before Congress, the White House, and executive branch departments.